M&A transactions: Purchase Price and Working Capital Adjustments

-On an acquisition, it is usual for the initial purchase price offered to be stated on a 'debt-free cash-free' basis.
+On an acquisition, it is usual for the initial purchase price offered to be stated on a 'cash-free debt-free' basis.
 In simple terms, this means that any cash in the business is retained by the seller and that all debt is repaid by the seller upon completion.

 Most deals also involve a purchase price adjustment mechanism in relation to working capital.
 When buying a company on a going concern basis, acquirers will be keen to ensure that they are purchasing a business that will have sufficient working capital to fund its trading cycle from day one of their ownership.